-9. Billing Details - A break down of the different services you are paying for, showing the reason why the total charge on the first page of the PECO electricity bill is the price it is.
-The services/charges that are highlighted; generation, transmission, and alternative energy portfolio standard are the charges which are changed when you switch to a new supplier.
+9. Billing Details - A breakdown of the different services you are paying for, showing the reason why the total charge on the first page of the PECO electricity bill is the price it is.
+The services/charges that are highlighted, generation, transmission, and alternative energy portfolio standard, are the charges which are changed when you switch to a new supplier.

-10. Calculation of Charges - In this section you are able to see the rates your distributor and supplier charged you for this months' bill.
+10. Calculation of Charges - In this section you are able to see the rates your distributor and supplier charged for this months' bill.